 CIS 101 INTRODUCTION TO DATA PROCESSING

-3 credits (45 hours) In this course the student will work with the fundamental introductory concepts related to computer data processing.
+In this course the student will work with the fundamental introductory concepts related to computer data processing.
 The student will become familiar with the use, handling and operation of different equipment associated with computers.

 CIS 105 BASIC ELECTRONICS